 Those with a Swiss work contract enjoy four to five weeks of paid vacation per year.

-By law, maternity leave lasts for 14 weeks.
-And there is an initiative under way for a mandated paternity leave of two weeks.
+By law, maternity leave lasts for 14 weeks, and paternity leave of two weeks.

 Universal health care coverage means that seeing a doctor is not a matter of affordability.
 Appointment waiting times are among the lowest in the world.

 Chocolate really is a happy food (and we have loads of good choices at non-ridiculous prices).